Frequently Asked Questions: Training Program

 What changes and/or improvements can be made to the Program?

 Each year, changes and improvements are made to the Program based on feedback from graduating Residents and current preceptors.
-For example, in 2011, we added Antimicrobial Stewardship as a core rotation to strengthen our resident's Infectious Disease knowledge; in 2012 and 2013, we expanded General Medicine rotations at Issaquah and Edmonds, respectively, to provide our residents with experiences at the smaller community hospital settings; and in 2015, in congruent with the addition of a fourth resident position, we created a new Ambulatory Care rotation with the Swedish Medical Group (focus on lipid, hypertension and diabetes management) clinics.
-Although we’ve developed new pharmacist services in both glycemic control and Stem Cell Transplantation, we are still in the process of developing rotations in them.
-For the 2020-2021 residency year, we have plans to increase from our current four (4) PGY1 resident positions to six (6) PGY1 resident positions.
+For example, in 2011, we added Antimicrobial Stewardship as a core rotation to strengthen our resident's Infectious Disease knowledge; in 2012 and 2013, we expanded General Medicine rotations from First Hill to Issaquah and Edmonds to provide our residents with experiences at the smaller community hospital settings; and in 2015, in congruent with the addition of a fourth resident position, we created a new Ambulatory Care rotation with the Swedish Medical Group (focus on lipid, hypertension and diabetes management) clinics and added longitudinal Geriatric Clinic.
+Recently, we have also added Emergency Medicine Services on all five (5) campuses and Investigational Drug Services on the First Hill Campus as an elective options.
+Although we’ve developed new pharmacist services in glycemic control, pharmacotherapy clinic, and Stem Cell Transplantation, we are still in the process of developing elective rotations in them.
+For the 2020-2021 residency year, we increased from four (4) PGY1 resident positions to six (6) PGY1 resident positions and added one (1) PGY2 Critical Care position.
 As with every year, our goal is to add more preceptors and more rotations, continue strengthening our current rotations, and continue standardizing the rotations between all campuses.

 How much teaching and precepting is involved with the Residency Program?

-The Residents extensively provide formal and informal teaching to the Medical Residents, didactic lectures to the Medical staff, and also teach Therapeutics Laboratory to the P3 University of Washington School of Pharmacy (UWSOP) students during the fall quarter, and P2 UWSOP students during winter and spring quarters.
+The Residents provide formal and informal teaching to the Medical Residents, didactic lectures to the Medical staff, and also teach Therapeutics Laboratory to the P3 University of Washington School of Pharmacy (UWSOP) students and skills labs to the P1 and P2 UWSOP students.
 Through the UWSOP, the Residents earn an appointment as an affiliate clinical instructor.
-Our Residents are also given the opportunity to earn a teaching certificate through the UWSOP.
+Our Residents are also given the opportunity to earn a teaching certificate through the UWSOP but it is not required (see "Teaching Certificate" below).
 In addition, the Residents precept students and interns for all rotations, and provide education to the pharmacy and nursing staff.